matomo-org/matomo-java-tracker/README.md

 Java implementation of the [Piwik Tracking HTTP API](http://developer.piwik.org/api-reference/tracking-api).

+## Javadoc
+The Javadoc for this project is hosted as a Github page for this repo.
+The latest Javadoc can be found [here](http://piwik.github.io/piwik-java-tracker/javadoc/1.0.0/index.html).

 ## Using this API
 ### Create a Request
 Each PiwikRequest represents an action the user has taken that you want tracked by your Piwik server.
 Create a PiwikRequest through